Planning a short-term study tour to the Middle East for students or faculty?

 - Identifying and securing local experts as guest speakers on a range of topics

-- Arranging private and group Arabic language tutoring at whatever level of ability
+- Arranging private and group Arabic-language tutoring at any level of ability

 - Helping to obtain visas for specific program participants (if required)